donejs/donejs/docs/features.md

 });
 ```

 In other frameworks, ViewModels don't enjoy this level of independence.
-Every React class has a render function, which is essentially a template.
-Every Angular directive has its own template.
-In DoneJS, the ViewModel lives in its own independent world, unaware of the DOM, or which templates, if any, are using it.
-In other frameworks it's harder to achieve the same unit testing simplicity or template isolation.
+Every React class has a render function, which is essentially a template, so the View, ViewModel, and component definition are typically part of the same module.
+Every Angular directive is a ViewModel.
+In DoneJS, separating the ViewModel, template, and custom element is encouraged, making each module more decoupled and easier to unit test.

 ##### Powerful observable data layer